brewlabs/sendpress/readme.txt

 * Stat tracking for each email: clicks, opens and unsubscribes.
 Bounce handling and report details with [SendPress Pro](http://sendpress.com/).
 * Add a subscription form as a sidebar widget or in your pages
 * Send with your web host or Gmail for free (Mandrill, Sendgrid, Amazon SES and more with PRO).
-* Developer friendly with dozens of actions and filters
 * Scheduled Sending of emails
 * Sync Lists to WordPress Roles

 More information at [SendPress.com](http://sendpress.com/).

 = Support =

 Please check out our support site [http://sendpress.com/support/knowledgebase/](http://sendpress.com/support/) if you need help with anything.
+Also feel free to post to the WordPress support forum.

+**Follow this plugin on [Git Hub](https://github.com/brewlabs/sendpress)**

 == Installation ==